joanvelja/Confidently_Exiting/README.md

 ## Experiments
 We experimented with 1 summarization and 1 question answering task.
-Please see the [scripts/softmax_experiments](src/scripts/softmax_experiments) shell files to reproduce the softmax experiments on each dataset.
+Please see the [scripts/softmax_experiments](src/scripts/softmax_experiments) shell files to reproduce the Softmax experiments on each dataset.
 ```bash
 sh jobname.run > jobname.out
 ```